sachieko/lo5r-app/README.md

     1. Use authorization via username & password
     2. Allow admin to insert resources
   * Other things as I think of them

+  ### Current Priority - Refactoring Tables strict filtering, refactoring so views are more DRY in the future

   ## Dependencies

 Frontend:
-  * Developed using node v20.5.1, VITE v4.4.9 using React + Typescript
+  * Developed using node v20.8.0, VITE v4.4.5 using React 18.2.0 + Typescript
   * Axios 1.4.0
   * Sass 1.66.1
   * React-Router 6.15

 Backend:
-  * Developed using node v20.5.1, Express v4.18.2 with a PostgreSQL database
+  * Developed using node v20.8.0, Express v4.18.2 with a PostgreSQL database
+  * Cloudflare Workers (Has replaced netlify functions as both services have migrated)
+  * @types/express
+  * itty-router
-  * @netlify/functions
+  * dotenv
   * cors
-  * dotenv
   * pg
   * serverless-http
   * chalk (debugging dependency)